henrysky/astroNN/docs/source/quick_start.rst

 ``tensorflow_keras`` refers to whether use `keras` or `tensorflow.keras`.
 Default option is ``auto`` to let astroNN to decide (`keras` always be considered first), ``tensorflow`` to force it to use `tensorflow.keras` or ``keras`` to force it to use `keras`

+``custommodelpath`` refers to a list of custom models, absolute path to the python file, multiple paths can be separated by ;.
+Default value is `None` means no path

 For whatever reason if you want to reset the configure file: